cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

-# Chain Level State  - no block json, at state level only many key-vallue pairs
+# Chain Level State  - no block json, at state level only many key-vallue pairs; keys are defined protocol and will be hashed in hamt
   field        | Size     |  Key   |  Notes
 ---------------|----------|--------|--------
 timestamp    | 4        |"timestamp"|unix timestamp for winning the block package right